A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Model Hamiltonians

-(in the following, we set the lattice constant $a=1$), exhibits two bands (the upper anti-bonding $\pi^*$ and lower bonding $\pi$ band) that touch each other at so-called Dirac points; next to any of those the dispersion becomes linear (see \cite{Graphene_review_geim}).
-The graphene Hamiltionian respects time-inversion symmetry, which implies $\varepsilon(-{\bf k})=\varepsilon({\bf k})$, and if ${\bf k}^D$ is the solution for $\varepsilon({\bf k})=0$ [which is the Fermi energy $E_F$ for intrinsic (undoped) graphene], so is $-{\bf k}^D$, i.e., the Dirac points occur in pairs.
+exhibits an upper (+) anti-bonding $\pi^*$ band and a lower (-) bonding $\pi$ band, which touch each other at so-called Dirac points; next to any of those the dispersion becomes linear (see \cite{Graphene_review_geim}).
+In the following, we set the lattice constant $a=1$.
+The corresponding graphene tight-binding Hamiltonian respects time-inversion symmetry, which implies $\varepsilon(-{\bf k})=\varepsilon({\bf k})$, and if ${\bf k}^D$ is the solution for $\varepsilon({\bf k})=0$ [which is the Fermi energy $E_F$ for intrinsic (undoped) graphene], so is $-{\bf k}^D$, i.e., the Dirac points occur in pairs.}

 Compared to the band structure of an infinite 2D graphene sheet, the DOS of finite GNRs is characterized by a multitude of Van Hove singularities, as shown by \cite{Graphene_review_geim} and \cite{SSF09}.
 For zigzag GNRs, the strong signature at $E=0$ indicates the high degeneracy of edge states, as shown in Fig.~\ref{fig:dos_TM_clean}~(a).
 By contrast, armchair GNRs are gapped around $E=0$; this finite-size gap vanishes when the width of the ribbon tends to infinity.